orpheusdark/orpheusdark.github.io/README.md

 **Why Choose Me?**

-- **Diverse Skill Set:** My expertise spans multiple domains, allowing me to offer a holistic approach to digital projects.
+- **Diverse Skill Set:** My expertise spans multiple domains, allowing me to offer a holistic approach to digital GALLERY.

 - **Creativity:** I bring a creative flair to every project, ensuring that the end result is not only functional but also visually striking.